IU-PR/Capstone_project/content/docs/2024/A-Shot/week03.md

   and consistency.

 ### **Challenges & Solutions**

-- **1st Problem** Trained models must be run from the application.
-We could have called code from Java and Python using libraries, or run a separate subprocess and use stdout/in for communication, but this did not suit us.
+- **Challenge 1: Running Trained Models from the Application**
+  *Problem*: Directly calling code from Java and Python using libraries, or running a separate subprocess and using stdout/in for communication, was not suitable for our requirements.

-- **1st Solution** We decided to use onnxruntime, a tool that allows you to run neural networks on any device.
-To do this, we exported the models to the .onnx format.
-We wrote a C++ library that uses ImageMagick to upload images and Onnxruntime to launch neurons.
-Next, the application accesses this library using JNI (Java Native Interface).
+  *Solution*: We utilized onnxruntime, a tool that allows neural networks to run on any device.
+The models were exported to the .onnx format.
+We then wrote a C++ library that leverages ImageMagick for image uploading and onnxruntime for running neural models.
+The application accesses this library via JNI (Java Native Interface).

-- **2nd Problem** onnxruntime and imagemagick are required to run our library
+- **Challenge 2: Dependencies for Running Our Library**
+  *Problem*: Our library requires onnxruntime and ImageMagick to function.

-- **2nd Solution** We have compiled these libraries from the source with the necessary configurations for us and included them in our library
+  *Solution*: We compiled these libraries from source with the necessary configurations and included them in our library.

+- **Challenge 3: Exporting the Model with Specific Functionality**
+  *Problem*: The model required two photos to train and return a similarity score, but we needed a feature vector from a single photo input.
+Additionally, there was an export error that was difficult to track due to a lack of documentation.
+  *Solution*: We parsed and analyzed the model's code and wrapped the model class in another class to ensure the necessary functions were called correctly.

 ### **Conclusions & Next Steps**

 Despite significant progress, several tasks remain:

-1. **Model Performance Improvement**:
+1. **Models Performance Improvement**:

-- While the current model accuracy is satisfactory, we aim to further enhance performance through additional training and fine-tuning.
-Also, it will be nice to optimize blur detection model to reduce the complexity and weight of the model
+   - Enhance the current models' performance through additional training and fine-tuning.
+   - Optimize the blur detection model to reduce complexity and weight.
-- Also we need to integrate Image-Grouping model into our application
+   - Integrate the Image-Grouping model into our application.

 2. **Frontend Completion**:

-- At testing phase we understand, that UI 'eats' a lot of extra space, it seems informate, so we will brainstorm about new ways to update UI features and finalize the remaining parts of the frontend to ensure complete functionality and a polished user experience.
+   - Address UI issues identified during testing, such as excessive space usage, and brainstorm new ways to update UI features.
+   - Finalize the remaining parts of the front end to ensure complete functionality and a polished user experience.

 3. **Database Integration**:
    - Integrate SQLite and Room for database management to improve application performance and user experience.
-- This will eliminate the need for importing libraries every time, streamlining data handling processes.
+This integration will streamline data handling processes and eliminate the need for importing libraries every time.

-3. **Multiplatforming**:

-- While our library has been compiled and tested on Linux, next week we will build it for Windows and macOS